heitorado/Rainmember/README.md

     - crappy puns.
   - [rafaelmotaalves](https://github.com/rafaelmotaalves), who takes care of:
     - Component Structure
-    - Dashboard '5 Days Temperature variation graph' component
     - Dashboard 'Dress recommendation' component
     - Dashboard 'Umbrella?' component
-    - Dashboard 'Jokes and Quotes' component
+    - Dashboard 'Quote of The Day' component
     - pun filtering.

 But all in all, everybody does a little bit of this and a little bit of that.